usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _New Environments & Rhythm Studies_, by Andrew Pekler
 - _no floor_, by More Eaze, claire rousay
 - _Hymnal_, by Lyra Pramuk
 - _A dead sinking story_, by envy